VIVEKCHOWDARI10/Running-Small-Application-in-EC2/README.md

-## Running The Application In Our Machine  :
+## Run The Application In Our Machine  :

 STEPS :
 1. Clone the repo